bvladalex/raspi_drivers/README.md

 # raspi_drivers
-repo for keeping the drivers and the a[[s that use them for the Raspi 4B
+repo for keeping the drivers and the apps that use them for the Raspi 4B